ShmslMjd/Youtube-Video-Processing/README.md

  - for 4 videos it is estimated to take around 2 - 3 hours (depends on the spec of your PC)
  - in the console once the program is running, there is loading feature that show you the progress of the video
  - in this file also we included the video result from our testing for your reference

+Objective Task B:

+1) identify and extract all the paragraphs from the images
+2) sort them in the correct order